deept05/Object-Detection-Using-Yolov7/README.md

 - **Single-Stage Detection**: YOLOv7 processes images in a single pass, directly predicting bounding boxes and class probabilities.
 - **High Performance**: Optimized architecture for superior speed and accuracy, suitable for real-time applications.
-- **COCO Dataset**: Trained and evaluated on the COCO dataset, which includes 80 object categories with over 200,000 labeled images.
+-**Custom Dataset**: Trained and evaluated on a custom dataset including four categories: cat, dog and rabbit.

 ## Installation

 1. **Clone the Repository**: